wcko87/beatoraja-english-guide/Difficulty-Tables.md

 **Note:** To add these tables to beatoraja (or BeMusicSeeker), use the table links given below.

 ## Old Normal / Insane Tables
+These tables generally contains songs up to around 2013.
+There were a few songs from 2014-2017 that were added more recently, but they are few.

 ### [Normal table (☆)](http://www.ribbit.xyz/bms/tables/normal.html)
 - Levels rated from ☆1-☆12.
 Covers the "IIDX" level range.